- Apply to UW

 “We had an incredible response to our call for applications this year, a 50 percent increase over 2021,” says Scot Rendall, IMPACT Sheridan director.
 “Due to the number of applicants and quality business ideas, our judging panel elected to go with six Pitch Night finalists for the first time.
 We had approximately 140 attendees at the WYO Theater and 330 views during the livestream.
 All in all, we had a very successful challenge process and a great indication of entrepreneurial activity in our area.”

 Winners selected by the judges are:

-Each of the winners will receive $5,000 and pro bono legal advice from Davis & Cannon LLP of Sheridan.
-The winners also will be eligible to apply for additional funding through the $100,000 seed fund established for the event.
+Each of the winners will receive $5,000 and will be eligible to apply for additional funding from the balance of the $100,000 seed fund established for the event.